anapt/Be-an-Engineer-with-a-Gadgeteer/README.md

 Created during the BEST Autumn Course "Be an Engineer with a Gadgeteer" at Kaunas University of Technology.

-Created by Ruxandra Osman and Anastasia Pachni Tsitiridou.
+<> with <3 by Ruxandra Osman and Anastasia Pachni Tsitiridou.